Skip to main content

 Understanding Facial Anatomy

-To understand why deep plane facelift produces superior results, it's essential to understand the layered anatomy of the face.
+To understand why deep plane facelift produces superior results, it's essential to understand the layered anatomy of the face1.
 The face consists of multiple distinct layers, each playing a crucial role in facial aging and rejuvenation.

-The key to deep plane facelift's effectiveness lies in working beneath the SMAS layer, releasing the retaining ligaments, and repositioning the entire facial structure as a unified unit—rather than simply pulling on the skin.
+The key to deep plane facelift's effectiveness lies in working beneath the SMAS layer2, releasing the retaining ligaments, and repositioning the entire facial structure as a unified unit—rather than simply pulling on the skin.

 The Five Layers of the Face